-Around 2500 BCE Britain saw the first use of metal in the form of Gold and Copper, and alongside these new materials came pottery beakers.
-Often considered to mark the end of the Neolithic and the beginning of the Bronze Age, it was a time of great change, with some research studies claiming that a vast proportion of Britons were replaced by a wave of migrants from Europe.
-In terms of pottery this change resulted in a bloom of creativity where potters showed off their skills by creating highly decorated pottery forms.
+Around 2500 BCE Britain saw the first use of metal such as Gold and Copper, and alongside these new materials came pottery beakers.
+Often considered to mark the end of the Neolithic and the beginning of the Bronze Age, it was a time of significant change, with some research studies claiming that a vast proportion of Britons were replaced by a wave of migrants from Europe.
+In terms of pottery, this change resulted in a bloom of creativity where potters showed off their skills by creating highly decorated pottery forms.

 Smoke fired Terracotta

-As with all our Museum Quality Replicas this pot has been made, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the Bronze-Age makers would have used.
-In keeping with the original pot, the decoration has been applied using an bone comb.
+As with all our Museum Quality Replicas, we have made this pot as the original would have been made entirely by hand from natural clay and using replicas of the types of tool that the Bronze-Age makers would have used.
+In keeping with the original pot, we have applied the decoration using a bone comb.

-It has been fired to emulate the ancient firing conditions.
-The original pot would have been fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
-However the very low temperatures achieved in open firings, also results in pots that are relatively weak, so this pot has been fired to a somewhat higher temperature to strengthen it, in a special firing process that allows me to achieve an authentic appearance to the pot.
-The exterior has been finished with beeswax to give a slight sheen.
+We have fired this pot to emulate the ancient firing conditions.
+The original pot was fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
+However, the low temperatures achieved in open firings also result in relatively weak pots, so this pot has been fired to a somewhat higher temperature to strengthen it, in a unique firing process that allows me to achieve an authentic appearance to the pot.